Transition: Education Resources

 - Feeling confident by knowing your rights

-DSCC’s Planning Your Education & Transition for Life After High School tip sheet in English
+DSCC’s Planning Your Education and Transition for Life After High School tip sheet in English

-DSCC’s Planning Your Education & Transition for Life After High School tip sheet in Spanish
+DSCC’s Planning Your Education and Transition for Life After High School tip sheet in Spanish

 DuPage County Transition Planning Committee